opentracing/opentracing.io/content/docs/best-practices/instrumenting-frameworks.md

 ## Client-side tracing

-Enabling Client-side tracing is applicable to frameworks that have a client component that is able to initiate a request.
+Enabling client-side tracing is applicable to frameworks that have a client component that is able to initiate a request.
 The goal is to inject a span into the header of the request that can then be passed to the server-side portion of the framework.
 Just like with server-side tracing, you'll need to know how to alter how your clients send requests and receive responses.
 When done correctly, the trace of a request is visible end-to-end.

-Workflow for client side tracing:
+Workflow for client-side tracing:

 * Prepare request
     * Load the current trace state